awildeep/gql-server-template/README.md

 ## setup db

-Edit ormconfig.json to your specs
+Edit `ormconfig.json` to your specs, see orm `ormconfig.json.sample` for an outline.

 Create tables: